Skip to main content

 }

-In the above code, elements with the .container class become the Grid Container, and the elements within it become Grid Items.
+In the code above, the element with the .container class becomes a Grid Container, and the elements inside become Grid Items.

 Key Grid Properties